Are you having a hard time structuring your hero’s journey? You’re not alone.

 You may have heard of the Hero’s Journey already, either in writing classes or in conversations about film.
 It’s a popular story structure, and it’s one that almost any book can fit into.

-If you’re looking for some extra help getting your book structured, or if you’re just looking to learn a little more about how the Hero Journey works, we’re here to break it down and show you how to apply it to your book!
+If you’re looking for some extra help getting your book structured check out this guide also.
+If you’re just looking to learn a little more about how the Hero Journey works, we’re here to break it down and show you how to apply it to your book!

 So, first off…